djb2188/ingester/README.md

 * Uses Python 2.7.10 or similar.
 * A *virtualenv* setup is recommended.
-* Ensure Python can talk to MY SQL Server (see:  https://github.com/seanpompea/pymssqlcheck)
+* Ensure Python can talk to MS SQL Server (see:  https://github.com/seanpompea/pymssqlcheck)

 After creating a _virtualenv_ (recommended), install by running: